 Don't ignore your toes when they cry out for help.
 The world can be cruel to them, especially when they have to face it in ill-fitting shoes.
-They're actually looking to you for protection.
-Here's an age-old trick still works like a charm when finding a pair of shoes that protect your toes:

-Place down your thumb between your big toe and the tip of the shoe.
+- Place your thumb between your big toe and the tip of the shoe.
 Your thumb should be able to press down all the way to the bottom of the shoe, without any toes getting in the way.
 If this doesn’t happen, try a larger size.

 Here are some other toe box realities to keep in mind: